 Cybercriminals are targeting your organization with attacks that misuse keys and certificates to infiltrate your network.
 And you can’t detect them because they are hiding in encrypted traffic.
-In fact, Gartner predicts that by 2017, 50% of network attacks will use TLS.
 Yet, many organizations do not realize the severity of this threat.
 That’s why we are bringing the problem to life.
 Because sometimes seeing is believing.

 At RSA 2016, Venafi made it real.
 Our gameshow - “Are You Smarter than a Bad Guy?” - showed how your security foundation is built on a system of trust that relies on keys and certificates.
 Brick by security-enhanced brick, we built a wall of metaphorical security systems that rest on your keys and certificates.
 This wall of bricks illustrated how the smallest compromise of that foundation (a hijacked key or certificate) can cause the whole system to come tumbling down.

 The rapid growth of keys and certificates is nearly unmanageable